cifkao/spe/index.md

 ## Source code

-The source code will be released [on GitHub](https://github.com/aliutkus/spe/).
+The source code is released [on GitHub](https://github.com/aliutkus/spe/).

 ## Examples